 Concerning lower back, you may have sensations that vary from bone to nerve to muscle pain.
 Chronic low back pain arises from a variety of situations, and back pain can limit your motion in plenty of ways since your back forms the center of your musculoskeletal system.
 Falling may lead to this condition, whether you trip and fall in your house while cleaning gutters or slipping on ice in your driveway.
 Diseases such as cancer or kidney infections increase the risk of chronic back pain.
 Stress on your body may result in a ruptured or herniated disc, or muscle tension and the accompanying pain.
 Sports injuries, sudden movements, and awkward movements can all strain the muscles of your back.The list of possibilities goes on from here.

 While pain relievers offer go-to relief for back pain, the long-term effects of this treatment pose problems.
 Your stomach and liver may not like the medications as these systems strain to cope with these drugs.
 Opioid pain relievers may lead to addiction.
+The longer you use these medications, the chance you have of developing health disorders.
 Rest, ice compresses and exercise help as well.
 In some cases, surgery attempts to solve the problem.
+If you’ve tried any of these methods but still struggle with chronic pain, you know it’s frustrating.
+The good news is that there is another holistic solution.

 Mindfulness meditation offers a solution for pain management without negative consequences or drastic actions.
 Furthermore, this alternative does not mask symptoms or hide underlying problems.
 Mindfulness meditation has no long-term complications, unlike constant drugs and surgery that still may leave you in pain.